 The effect of nitrogen fertilizer levels on CP percentage in grains was highly significant in both growing seasons Table 10.
 The increase in nitrogen fertilizer levels from zero to 45, 90 and 135 kg N/fad significantly increased CP% in grains by 0.350, 0.736 and 2.103% compared to the control treatment in the first growing season, respectively.
 In the second growing season, the increase in CP% in grains due to adding the same nitrogen fertilizer levels was 1.195, 2.492 and 3.456%, respectively.

-Data in Table 10 show that adding PK-fertilizer at the rate of 31 kg P2O5 + 24 kg K2O (recommended treatment) caused significant increase in CP% in grains in both growing seasons as compared to zero treatment (5.142 vs 4.864% and 9.264 vs 8.703 in the first and second growing seasons, respectively.
+Data in Table 10 show that adding PK-fertilizer at the rate of 31 kg P2O5 + 24 kg K2O (recommended treatment) caused a significant increase in CP% in grains in both growing seasons as compared to zero treatment (5.142 vs 4.864% and 9.264 vs 8.703 in the first and second growing seasons, respectively.

 Nitrogen economy: